 3. Identify key channels

-The next step is to choose which digital channels you feel are going to be most relevant to your audience.
+The next step is to choose which digital channels you believe will be most relevant to your audience.

 You can then align these decisions with your business goals.
-Which combination of channels is right for your intended audience?
+Which channel combination is right for your intended audience?

 4. Create a consistent brand identity